Paying a tenancy deposit

 You may be able to get your deposit back from the scheme without going to court if you can't get in touch with your landlord at the end of the tenancy.

 If you can't afford a deposit

 You may be able to get help with a deposit from a local rent deposit or bond scheme.
 These are usually run by councils or charities.

-Some councils allocate discretionary housing payments to help with deposits and rent in advance.
+Council also have discretionary housing payments for some deposits and rent in advance.